KSN asks what oversight is in place for new water treatment plant process

 KSN is asking what measures of accountability are in place for the bidding and design process still to come.

 “There has been oversight on the bidding process.
-This is a competitive process,” said city council member, Brian Frye.
+This is a competitive process,” said Wichita City Council member Bryan Frye.
 “And there is a steering committee, of which I am a member.”

 Frye says the steering committee is tasked with oversight.
-We asked if the committee work will continue or if it has wrapped up its work.
+KSN asked if the committee work will continue or if it has wrapped up its work.

-KSN also reached out to Public Works Director, Alan King.
-King says that committee for oversight consists of stakeholders.
+KSN also reached Alan King, director of Public Works and Utilities for the city of Wichita.
+King says that the committee for oversight consists of stakeholders.
 One so-called stakeholder is the City of Derby.

 Kathy Sexton is the Derby city manager.
 Sexton sent KSN a statement about her work on the oversight committee and the work it does.